Aayush10016/JAVA-DSA/Sorting/Question/1502. Can Make Arithmetic Progression From Sequence/Explanation.md

 Still valid — AP works with negative values.

 ---
+# CODE

-Code should is in a separate `.java` file inside this folder.
+Code is added in a separate `.java` file inside this folder.